Walk leader guidance

 Risk Assessment

 A risk assessment form should be completed before each walk.
-After the walk a copy should be sent to the health and safety officer.
+To

 The form can be found HERE.